 If this page is being translated by "Google Translate", readers relying on precise information should check the original English version.

-OVERVIEW OF MILITARY
+OVERVIEW OF MILITARY AND VETS

 We recognize that many of our parents and caretakers may be called to active duty in the United States' military.
 If you are called to active duty, you are protected under the Servicemembers Civil Relief Act (SCRA), formerly called the Soldiers' and Sailors' Civil Relief Act.
 The purpose of the SCRA is to allow United States military personnel to devote their full attention to the defense of our nation by temporarily suspending judicial and administrative civil proceedings that may impact their rights.

 You may visit the California Department of Child Support Services website by clicking